 You’re thinking about applying to UNC, and you’re curious about your chances of admission.
-Well, we’re here to help!
-Of course, there are a lot of factors in the admissions process, and it’s impossible to accurately predict whether you’ll be admitted or not.
+There are a lot of factors in the admissions process.
 However, the most important factors in the admissions game are your GPA and test scores.
-So, using those as a measure, we can give you decent estimate of your chances.

-With an acceptance rate of 26%, admission to UNC is very competitive.
-Based on our analysis, to have a good chance of being admitted, you need to be at the very top of your class, and have an SAT score of close to 1460, or an ACT score of around 32.
+With an acceptance rate of 22%, admission to UNC is very competitive.
+Based on our analysis, to have a good chance of being admitted, you need to be at the very top of your class and have an SAT score of close to 1500, or an ACT score of around 33.

 Not quite there?
 You still have a chance of getting in, especially when you need a boost in your score.
 If that is the case, check out our ACT prep course.
 Let’s take a closer look at UNC’s admission statistics.